coderanger/coderanger.net/content/posts/five-fears.md

 # RowHammer

-In 1936 Alan Turing laid out the structure for what is now known as a Turning Machine.
+In 1936 Alan Turing laid out the structure for what is now known as a Turing Machine.
 The ensuring 79 years have brought almost unfathomable advances to computer technology, but deep down in the model is the idea of a tape (RAM) which programs can read from and write to.
 An almost unspoken assumption in this